numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 only be extended clumsily (e.g. by adding a version tag to the ``slots`` to indicate a new, longer version of the struct).
-We could also provide the struct using a function, which however will require memory management but would allow ABI compatible extension (the struct is freed again when the DType is created).
+We could also provide the struct using a function, which however will require memory management but would allow ABI-compatible extension (the struct is freed again when the DType is created).